ghubrakesh/my_todo_list/README.md

 # My Todo List Web App

-A simple web application built using Django for managing your to-do tasks.
+A simple **Task Management System** as a Web Application built using Django for managing your to-do tasks.

 ## Overview